keboola/component-web-content-crawler/README.md

 and download web content into the Storage.
 It is useful for instance for navigating through a legacy system web interface and downloading a generated report that would be impossible to export in an automated manner otherwise.

-The crawler emulates `Chrome` browser version `73.0.3683.20` operating with window resolution of `1420x1080`.
+The crawler emulates in docker mode emulates display with resolution set by default to `1920X1080`, this can be overriden by configuration parameter.
+It runs `Chrome` browser version `73.0.3683.20` operating with window size of `1024x980`, it is possible to maximize the window on the startup to match the screen.
 The browser is run with configuration parameter `--no-sandbox` and driver option `"safebrowsing.enabled": False`.

 ## Configuration